Testfahrer/Testfahrt/README.md

 # Testfahrt
 Just a first step in git
-I need a place to store and improve my few python files That´s why i try it with git.....
+We need a place to store and improve my few python files That´s why we try it with git.....